 Generally, olive tree bonsai is the art of dwarfing a standard olive tree to create a perfect miniature representation of nature in a small container or a pot.

 To make olive tree into bonsai is pretty easy once you know generic principles and styling methods.
 But it takes years of pruning, wiring, repotting, and grafting in order to restrict olive tree growth.
 So one of the hardest skills to master in this process is patience.
-In fact, it helps that olive tree is slow-growing, has a natural cup-shape, tiny leaves, interesting cracked bark, and twisted trunks.
+In fact, it helps that the olive tree is slow-growing, has a natural cup shape, tiny leaves, interesting cracked bark, and twisted trunks.
 Moreover, the wood of an olive tree is also very soft and pliable making it easy to form into a bonsai.

 The final result is a work of art valued for its beauty, so if you can’t wait to try to create one yourself, follow my guide and watch great videos below on how to make an olive tree into a bonsai.

 1. Olive Tree Selection

 First of all, select a young, healthy, preferable bushy olive tree to create a bonsai.
 What makes the bonsai tree different from any ordinary trees, that it has a nice strong trunk.

 So you should pick an olive tree with a nicely grown trunk which is the key element when making a bonsai.
 You can even get a pre-made bonsai olive tree – this is the easiest way to get started shaping your bonsai.